 Diddy Kong Racing (N64)

-Diddy Kong Racing was the best cart racer on Nintendo 64.
+Diddy Kong Racing was the best cart racer on Nintendo 64 and one of the best N64 games outright.
 Yes, even better than Mario Kart 64.
 Starring characters from Rare franchises, Diddy Kong Racing had a novel single player campaign at the time.
 Set in an open world called Timber’s Island, you visited five different biomes, completing four races and a boss fight in each world.

 While the cart controls weren’t as slick as those seen in Mario Kart, the tracks were more varied, including ones designed for water hovercrafts and small planes.
 The boss fights were set up as obstacle courses, where getting hit too many times while driving would squash your attempt.
 Even though the single player is what stood out, the multiplayer, especially the battle mode, gave Diddy Kong Racing some serious legs.